Michael McRobbie

 Michael Alexander McRobbie (born October 11, 1950) is an Australian–American computer scientist and university administrator.
 He served as the 18th president of Indiana University from 2007 to 2021.
 Upon stepping down from the IU presidency, McRobbie was replaced by Pamela Whitten, who became the 19th president of Indiana University on July 1, 2021.
 On July 1, 2021, he assumed the titles of university chancellor, president emeritus and university professor.
-He is the third person to serve as university chancellor in the university's more than 200-year-old history.
+He is the third person to serve as university chancellor in its more than 200-year-old history.

 Early life and education

 McRobbie is an Australian.
 Born on October 11, 1950, in Melbourne, Victoria, he grew up in Gold Coast, Queensland.
 He graduated with a B.Sc. with First Class Honours from the University of Queensland in 1974, and with a Ph.D. from the Australian National University in 1979.
 His early work was in philosophy, artificial intelligence and automated theorem proving.